How to Have the Best Solo Trip to Portugal

 Amble and Explore

 One of the best activities for a solo trip to Portugal is to explore Lisbon’s various charming neighborhoods.
-You can meander in the riverside squares of Belém, savor the viewpoints of Alfama, stroll the narrow, winding streets of Mouraria, and pop into the intimate wine bars and cafes of the Bairro Alto.
+You can meander in the riverside squares of Belém and savor the viewpoints of Alfama.
+Or stroll the winding streets of Mouraria, and pop into the wine bars and cafes of the Bairro Alto.
 You can also explore the Bairro Alto deeper with a fun, three-hour food-and-drink tour of the neighborhood.

 Four friends sit around a restaurant table with mint-green walls, smiling and toasting drinks beneath framed artwork.